Even though the rest of our lives have been put on halt for, like, ever, there’s one thing we can count always on: the MTV Video Music Awards.

 As if lockdown wasn’t enough.
 When it rains, it pours, and after witnessing several shocking instances of police brutality, the world is finally standing up against systemic racism.
 Fiona Apple’s worlds from her 1997 speech couldn’t ring truer or more relevant, because sadly, the world is still bullshit.

 Delirium has officially set in.
 We’re as disoriented as MJ accepting a non-existent Artist of the Millennium Award.
 To give you a little backstory, the VMAs decided to pay tribute to the icon on his 44th birthday, but there was a BTS miscommunication that led the star to believe he was receiving an actual award, so he gave a full acceptance speech anyway.
-Basically, me on every Zoom call.
+Basically, us on every Zoom call.
 Thank you for this great honor.

 During his comeback performance in 2015, Justin Bieber cried during his set… Enough said.
 After the event, the singer attributed the outburst to the pressure of wanting to do well.
 As our favorite restaurants and shops are finally starting to reopen, we’re feeling the same way about being in public again.